nigmao/Content-Analysis/README.md

   Open the Local Group Policy Editor/Computer Configuration/Administrative Templates/Windows Components/Windows PowerShell/Turn on PowerShell Script Block Logging.
   ```
   * PowerShell default disable run script `Set-ExecutionPolicy Unrestricted` .
-     + Restricted: No Powershell scripts can be run.
-This is the default setting.
+     + `Restricted:` No Powershell scripts can be run => This is the default setting.
-     + AllSigned: Scripts can be run, but all must have a digital signature.
-Even if you wrote the script yourself on the local computer.
+     + `AllSigned:` Scripts can be run, but all must have a digital signature => Even if you wrote the script yourself on the local computer.
-     + RemoteSigned: Locally-written scripts can be run.
-But scripts from outside (email, IM, Internet) must be signed by a trusted publisher.
+     + `RemoteSigned` Locally-written scripts can be run => But scripts from outside (email, IM, Internet) must be signed by a trusted publisher.
-     + Unrestricted: Any script will run.
-Regardless of who created them or whether they are signed.
+     + `Unrestricted:` Any script will run => Regardless of who created them or whether they are signed.